statichunt/geeky-hugo/exampleSite/content/blog/affiliate-marketing-fundamentals.md

 draft: false
 ---

-There are several reasons why you should consider affiliate marketing.
-To begin with, over the last decade, the affiliate marketing industry has grown tremendously.
+There are several reasons why you should consider **affiliate marketing**.
+To begin with, over the last decade, the associate marketing industry has grown tremendously.
 According to research, the affiliate marketing industry was worth around 13 billion in 2016.
 Fast-forward to 2023, it is worth 17 billion.
 On top of that, you can earn passive income and generate online income 24/7, even while you sleep!

 As an experienced affiliate marketer, I'm excited to guide you through the ins and outs of this lucrative industry.
-By the end of this article, you'll have a solid understanding of what affiliate marketing is, how it works, and how you can start [earning income](/blog/ways-to-make-money) through _affiliate marketing_ strategies.
-More importantly, you can find out how to become a successful affiliate marketer.
+By the end of this article, you'll have a solid understanding of what affiliate marketing is, how it works, and how you can start [earning income](/blog/ways-to-make-money) through affiliate marketing strategies.
+More importantly, you can find out how to become a successful associate marketer.

 ## What is Affiliate Marketing?

-A short version would be: affiliate marketing is a performance-based advertising model where publishers earn commissions for leads, sales, or referrals.
-When customers take specific actions like purchasing goods or signing up for trials, affiliates earn a commission.
-Typically, affiliates promote vendors’ products or services through websites, blogs, and social media using referral links and banners.
+A short version would be: a performance-based advertising model where publishers earn commissions for leads, sales, or referrals.
+When customers take specific actions like purchasing goods or signing up for trials, partners earn a commission.
+Typically, associates promote vendors’ products or services through websites, blogs, and social media using referral links and banners.

 _Key Players_:

 - Merchants (Advertisers): These are the businesses or individuals who sell products or services and offer affiliate programs.
-- Affiliates (Publishers): These are individuals or companies that promote the merchant's products to earn commissions.
+- Associates (Publishers): These are individuals or companies that promote the merchant's products to earn commissions.
-- Consumers (Customers): These are the end users who purchase products through the affiliate's promotional efforts.
+- Consumers (Customers): These are the end users who purchase products through the members promotional efforts.
-- Affiliate Networks (Intermediaries): These platforms connect affiliates with merchants and handle tracking, reporting, and payments.
+- Affiliate Networks (Intermediaries): These platforms connect publishers with merchants and handle tracking, reporting, and payments.

 ### How Does it Work?

 There are five steps that take place in the affiliate marketing process:

-- Merchant Partnership: First, a merchant signs up and pays an affiliate network to sell products or offer services.
+- Merchant Partnership: First, a merchant signs up and pays an partner network to sell products or offer services.
 - After joining an [affiliate program](/blog/best-affiliate-programs), the publisher receives unique affiliate links to sell digital products or offer services.
 - Next, the product or service is promoted on the publisher's platform, i.e., (social media channel, website, blog).
 - A customer purchases a product or service on the publisher's platform.